-You are going to fall in love with this recipe for a Mixed Berry Buttermilk Pancake!
-So light and fluffy with just enough sweetness to feel decadent as a breakfast.
-Adding your favorite berries to the top makes this a great meal to start your day full of flavor and those antioxidants you want!
+You are going to fall in love with this recipe for Mixed Berry Buttermilk Pancakes.
+They are light and fluffy with just enough sweetness to feel decadent as a breakfast.
+Adding your favorite berries to the top makes this a great meal to start your day full of flavor and those antioxidants for extra fuel.

 A delicious plate topped with buttermilk pancakes is a favorite way to indulge in the morning.
 Adding in a few fresh berries just adds to the deliciousness of this recipe.
 When berries are in season, I love adding them to every meal possible.
 The best thing about this recipe though is the fact that you can easily make these with frozen berries if that is all that you have on hand at the time.